 Already getting Tax Credits and/or Housing Benefit?

-If you are currently in receipt of Tax Credits and/or Housing Benefit, you may be able to stay on those benefits, but could be better off if you claim Universal Credit if eligible – you should seek advice from a Benefits Adviser who will be able to conduct a better off calculation.
+If you are currently getting Tax Credits and/or Housing Benefit, you might be able to stay on those benefits, but you might be better off if you claim Universal Credit.
+Note: once you’ve claimed Universal Credit you won’t be able to go back to Tax Credits/Housing Benefit – seek advice from a Benefits Adviser who will be able to conduct a better off calculation.

 Not currently getting any means-tested benefits?